+Residents should call 311 when dialing from inside the city limits or (214) 670-5111 when dialing outside the city limits to initiate a request.
 If the road in question is not currently scheduled, staff will make a site visit to determine if striping is necessary.

 Upon receipt of a request for a traffic signal installation, a signal warrant study is performed to determine if a signal is justified.
 Assigning right-of-way is the primary purpose for a traffic signal; consequently, the study focuses primarily on the amount of traffic using the intersection.
-Other factors considered include the number of pedestrians using the intersection, the number of reported accidents that would be susceptible to correction by signal control and vehicle speeds.
+Other factors include the number of pedestrians using the intersection, the number of reported accidents that would be susceptible to correction by signal control and vehicle speeds.

 Results of the signal warrant study are generally available in 10 to 12 weeks from the date of the initial request.
 If the signal is justified, construction is scheduled as funds become available.